NguyenAndrew/edd/README.md

 <br>

-Let's start with a graph that contains an ent, and assume the diagram has the following key:
+Let's start with a diagram that contains an ent, and assume the following:
 * White Box - Unsolved
 * Grey Box - Unsolved, couldn't solve with AI
 * Green Box - Solved with AI